Kill the King (album): Background

 The following year, in 2018 T.I. went on to release his tenth studio album, Dime Trap.
 In 2020 he issued The L.I.B.R.A., meaning Kill the King would be right on track to be his third, and final, project since 2017.
-The song "What It's Come To" which was released as a single in promotion for the album, addresses allegations against him and his wife Tiny, who appears in the video for the song, alongside T.I.
+The song "What It's Come To", which was released as a single in promotion for the album, addresses allegations against him and his wife Tiny, who appears in the video for the song alongside T.I.

 In September 2021, T.I. was interviewed on the Big Facts Podcast, where he addressed allegations against him and maintained that Kill the King is still due to be his last album: "I don't care enough," he admits.
 "I just don't care about the same shit other muthafuckers out there care about...At this point.
 It did at one time.
 When I went to prison and came home, I learned what the fuck was important."

-In February 2023, T.I. further elaborated on the title of the album, “I feel like the King of the South moniker is very egotistical, self-gratuitous and it’s a persona that kinda enters the room before I do physically.
-Big Boi cautioned me of [the title] back when I was coming onto the scene,” T.I. recalled to TMZ.
-“Big Boi said, ‘It sounds cool.
+In February 2023, T.I. further elaborated on the title of the album: "I feel like the King of the South moniker is very egotistical, self-gratuitous and it's a persona that kinda enters the room before I do physically.
+Big Boi cautioned me of [the title] back when I was coming onto the scene," T.I. recalled to TMZ.
+"Big Boi said, 'It sounds cool.
 I like it, but understand when you are king you put a big bullseye on your back.
-You can’t look for no favors.
+You can't look for no favors.
 Life is a game of chess, and the name of the game is called Kill the King.
-That’s what you are setting yourself up for.’
-[At the age] I didn’t really think much of it.”
+That's what you are setting yourself up for.'
+[At the age] I didn't really think much of it."

-Release and promotion

-The song "What It's Come To" was released on May 21, 2021, as a single via digital distribution in promotion for the album.
-The song was produced by Villa Nova and Keepitphilthy.
-The song’s music video, which was released on June 8, was directed by T.I. himself under his VisionMob banner.